-"Our man who changed the tire picked the tire up, [and] was running behind the car.
-It wasn't that he stuck the tire out.
-He didn't leave the tire on the ground where it could have been in the way.
+“Our man who changed the tyre picked the tyre up, [and] was running behind the car.
+It wasn’t that he stuck the tyre out.
+He didn’t leave the tyre on the ground where it could have been in the way.

 “I think they’re way overplaying this thing as far as I’m concerned.
 Obviously the #9 car was too close to our crew and had an accident there.
 The outcome is obvious.
 So I feel bad for Scott.
 [But] these are things that are pretty clear in the rule book.
 If a team member gets hit in the pits, there’s a drive-through.”

 There’s nothing like a controversial call in the heat of a championship battle to stoke the emotions, and even those in no position to make judgements were quick to draw conclusions on Sunday.

 For those watching at home the situation was made more complicated by the white lines on the pit road, which appear to denote pit boxes, but in fact are actually used by NASCAR, not IndyCar.

 There’s no doubt that Dixon cut through Power’s pitbox, but the pitlane is so tight that he had no option.
 The only reason it mattered was that on this occasion there was a guy there.